Nutters are "horrified" by a hotel's plan to open a striptease and lap dancing club in New Cross, London.

 For Your Eyes Only, in City Road, is also seeking to have its licence renewed, although no objections have been lodged.

 A pioneering gay bar and the last gay venue left in the borough of Islington was set for a £ 14,000 licensing tax bill.
-Central Station in Wharfdale Road appealed against the ruling that it needs a sex establishment
+Central Station in Wharfdale Road appealed against the ruling that it needs a sex

-licence at a Town Hall hearing.
+establishment licence at a Town Hall hearing.

-Owner Duncan Irvine says it has been caught up in the government's crackdown on pole dancing and lap dancing clubs and that while there is sexual contact at some of its club nights, this is not the same as striptease entertainment, which it no
+Owner Duncan Irvine says it has been caught up in the government's crackdown on pole dancing and lap dancing clubs and that while there is sexual contact at some of its club nights, this is not the same as striptease entertainment, which

 The bar hosts club nights iincluding fetish clubs such as bondage nights, a club for naked men and a club for foot fetishists.
-I don't deny that there is sexual contact at some of these clubs, but it is not in the same order as paid-for entertainment,
+I don't deny that there is sexual contact at some of these clubs, but it is not in the same order as paid-for

-he claimed.
+entertainment, he claimed.
 He added that the club nights are run by outside organisations who are independent of the bar.

 And Islington's licensing committee duly decided that the bar didn't need a licence after all.